 Each track has its own channel assignment unless the selection is MULTI.

 In order to record one or multiple tracks, click the ARM button on the desired tracks to record and then press the record button.
-Note that when recording when one or multiple tracks are armed, the inactivity detection is always disabled.
+Note that the inactivity detection is always disabled when recording one or multiple armed tracks.

 It is possible to mute one or multiple tracks using the MUTE button.
 In order to only hear one track at a time, use the SOLO button.

 Each track has its own name.
 It is possible to change the name of the track by selecting it and then pressing Enter.
 Note that although the name of the track is typically the instrument name, changing the name of the track will have no impact on the actual instrument associated to it.
 In order to change the instrument of a given track, the program change event must be modified.